Jon-Davis/Cypher-System-JSON-DB/csrd-rs/Creatures.md

 Interaction: Basilisks act like simple animals and respond threateningly if disturbed or provoked.
 If not hungry, a basilisk avoids conflict and hides in its lair.
 Use: A blighted area in a field, briar, or forest suggests that a basilisk has moved into the area.
 Swarms of snakes enter a village, fleeing an approaching basilisk.
 Loot: Basilisk venom is valuable, but it must be stored in a strong, sealed container or the bearer will succumb to the poison.
 Its blood has alchemical properties relating to transmuting metals.
-GM intrusion: The basilisk strikes quickly,biting the same creature twice on its turn.
+GM intrusion: The basilisk strikes quickly, biting the same creature twice on its turn.

 BLACKGUARD 6 (18)